 Alright so let’s get to the warm up itself.

-Different types for different riders and different races.
+Different types of different riders and different races.
 The shorter the race, the longer the warm up.
 Listed from longest to shortest warm up, also in order of importance.
 Specific energy systems need to be ready to fire when called upon during a race.
 Aerobic, lactic acid, VO2 and anaerobic systems.
 You want to get to the race start as close to your race HR as possible but how not to go too far to the point of fatiguing the muscles.
 When was the last time you changed your warm up to see the effects?
 I have put together a framework as a starting point for developing your own.
 Experimenting and repetition will be the only way take this framework and create a individualised and repeatable warm-up just for you.

 A few things you need to know before we get into some warm-ups: